Considering how few people ever have to pay it, there’s always a lot of worry and political noise about capital gains tax on shares.

 Beware the 30-day rule – You need to wait 30 days to reinvest in exactly the same share, ETF, or fund outside of your tax shelters.

 If you flout the 30-day rule, then the holding is treated as if you never sold it.
-That undoes all your tax loss harvesting work.
+Which undoes all your tax-loss harvesting work.

-Same but different – You can sidestep the 30-day rule by purchasing a similar fund (or even share) that does the same job in your portfolio.
-For instance the performance gap between the best global index funds is usually small.
+Same but different – You can sidestep the 30-day rule by purchasing a similar fund (or share) that does the same job in your portfolio.
+For instance, the performance gap between the best global index funds is usually small.

 You can defuse your gain, buy a lookey-likey fund straightaway with the proceeds, and keep your strategy on course.